dmbarbour/wikilon/docs/AwelonLang.md

 Naive use of a lookup table can work, but is not the most optimal approach to memoization.
 For example, ideally we want to control recomputing if there is a change to a word we do not link.
 To address this memoization would require instrumented evaluation that tracks linking, and only checks the relevant subset of dependencies.
 One might look into research on adaptive memorization, trace reuse, etc..

-*Note:* To effectively support incremental computing, memoization must be used in context of cache-friendly application patterns such as command pattern, and compositional views on persistent data structures.
+*Note:* To effectively support incremental computing, memoization must be used in context of cache-friendly application patterns such as command pattern and compositional views on persistent data structures.

 ## Static Linking